kommairi/odin-recipes/README.md

 ## Usage

 - Each recipe is contained in its own HTML file.
-- Open the HTML files in a web browser to view the recipes.
+- Click Here [https://kommairi.github.io/odin-recipes/] to view the recipes!
 - Enjoy cooking and eating these tasty dishes!